dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/opt_example_bqm_structuralimbalance.rst

 Solve the Problem by Sampling
 =============================

-As mentioned above, this example uses Ocean's :doc:`dwave_networkx </docs_dnx/sdk_index>` function, :func:`~dwave_networkx.algorithms.social.structural_imbalance`, to create the appropriate BQM to represent the problem graph and return a solution.
+As mentioned above, this example uses Ocean's :ref:`dwave_networkx <index_dnx>` function, :func:`~dwave_networkx.algorithms.social.structural_imbalance`, to create the appropriate :term:`BQM` to represent the problem graph and return a solution.
 It requires just the selection of a :term:`sampler`.

-D-Wave's quantum cloud service provides cloud-based hybrid solvers you can submit arbitrary BQMs to.
-These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum processing unit (QPU) to parts of the problem where it benefits most, are designed to accommodate even very large problems.
-Leap's solvers can relieve you of the burden of any current and future development and optimization of hybrid algorithms that best solve your problem.
+.. include:: ../shared/examples.rst
+    :start-after: start_hybrid_advantage
+    :end-before: end_hybrid_advantage

-Ocean software's :doc:`dwave-system </docs_system/sdk_index>`
+Ocean software's :ref:`dwave-system <index_system>`
 :class:`~dwave.system.samplers.LeapHybridSampler` class enables you to easily incorporate Leap's hybrid solvers into your application:

 >>> from dwave.system import LeapHybridSampler
 >>> sampler = LeapHybridSampler()     # doctest: +SKIP

 Finally, the returned set of frustrated edges and a bicoloring are counted and printed.

 >>> import dwave_networkx as dnx
 >>> imbalance, bicoloring = dnx.structural_imbalance(G, sampler)    # doctest: +SKIP